How to make Malt Whiskey from Grain

 - Still Spirits Turbo Clear

-- 8kg – English or Scottish 2-Row Pale Ale Malt
+- 8kg – Distillers Malt (English 2-Row Pale Ale Malt)

 We recommend using the Grainfather system.
 Fill the boiler with 21.9 L (5.8 US Gal) of water and input a temperature of 65°C (149°F)

-When the water reaches 65°C (149°F), slowly add the grain, stirring slowly as you do to avoid dry clumps.
-Set up the mash as per the Grainfather instructions and add your Still Spirits Distiller’s Enzyme Alpha-amylase to the mash.
+When the water reaches 65°C (149°F), slowly add the 8kg Distiller's Malt, stirring slowly as you do to avoid dry clumps.
+Set up the mash as per the Grainfather instructions and add your OPTIONAL Distiller’s Enzyme Alpha-Amylase to the mash.
 Mash for 60 minutes.

 Sparge with 11 L (2.9 US Gal) of water.
 This water must be at 75°C (167°F).